Rothamsted/knetminer-common/README.md

 in every POM where you need them (just the knetminer-repo listed above is needed).

-As usually, it also makes you available a number of dependencies, either about our own projects or third-parties, which youn can refer without having to specifying a version to use.
-For instance this:
+As usually, it also makes you available a number of dependencies, either about our own projects or third-parties, which you can refer without having to specifying a version to use.
+For instance, this:

 ```xml
 <dependency>